An architectural triumph packed with French history and elegance

 {{ticket-block-triple}}

 Château de Chambord is the incredible UNESCO World Heritage Site in the Loire Valley.
-The largest châteaux in the area and one of the most renowned and iconic castles in France.
-The château is surrounded by a fairy tale forest and the whole estate is steeped in French cultural heritage and history.
+Its the largest châteaux in the area and one of the most famous castles in France.
+It's surrounded by a fairy tale forest and the whole estate is steeped in French cultural heritage and history.

+The château fell into disrepair over the centuries.
+It managed to survive the French Revolution relatively intact and had periods of restoration and renovation.
 During the 20th century (specifically 1939 - 1945 during WW2) Chambord was used to store masterpieces from numerous French museums.
-This was done for safety purposes to protect them in case the city museums were destroyed by bombings and because the Nazi’s who would routinely loot museums looking for important pieces to steal.
-Museums ended up moving important pieces (including Leonardo da Vinci’s ‘Mona Lisa’, Delacroix’s 'Liberty Guiding the People' and Raphael's 'The Lady with a Unicorn') were all stored or hidden in Chambord to protect them and were returned to their various homes once the war had ended.
+This was done to protect them in case the city museums they were normally on show in were destroyed by bombs and because the Nazi’s would routinely loot museums looking for important pieces to steal.
+Museums ended up moving important pieces (including Leonardo da Vinci’s ‘Mona Lisa’, Delacroix’s 'Liberty Guiding the People' and Raphael's 'The Lady with a Unicorn') and they were all stored or hidden in Chambord to protect them and were returned to their various homes once the war had ended.